sebv/node-soda-sync/README.md

 ## Soda can

-can is a wrapper around Soda, making it easy to integrate with the usual test frameworks.
+can is a wrapper around Soda, making it easy to integrate with test frameworks.

 The example below is using the mocha test framework.
 The 'done' callback is managed within the Soda can.